metablaster/WindowsFirewallRuleset/README.md

 There are two methods to be up to date with firewall:

-1. First method requires you to download scripts, first use the "branch" button here on this site to switch to either master or develop branch, next use "Clone or download" button and either clone or download project.
+1. First method requires you to download scripts, first use the "branch" button here on this site to switch to either master or develop branch, next use "Code" button and either clone or download project.

 2. Second method is good if you want to do it in powershell console without visiting this site,